- Code Enforcement

-Iola Code Enforcement officers, and the Iola Police Department enforce local Animal Control Ordinances, (if this link fails to load resulting in the following message: "session expired, restarting...", please refresh the browser) along with Kansas Animal Cruelty Statutes.
+Iola Code Enforcement officers and the Iola Police Department enforce local Animal Control Ordinances in addition to Kansas Animal Cruelty Statutes.
 Duties include inspection of private animal shelter conditions provided by their owner, animal health and care, ensuring dogs, cats, and ferrets are properly licensed, enforcement of local leash laws, and maintaining records of all animals impounded at The Allen County Animal Rescue Facility, the facility contracted by the city to house and care for all animals picked up by Iola officers.
-Iola police officers respond to animal related complaints 24 hours a day, 7 days a week, and 365 days per year.
+Iola police officers respond to animal-related complaints 24 hours a day, 7 days a week, and 365 days per year.
 Generally, domesticated animals such as dogs and cats are the subject of city ordinances regulating the care, treatment and control, thereof.

-Occasionally, Iola officers are required to respond to complaints of wildlife which pose a threat to human population within the city limits.
-However, the City of Iola generally loans humane traps to individuals requiring removal of nuisance wildlife.
+Occasionally, Iola officers are required to respond to complaints of wildlife that pose a threat to the human population within the city limits.
+However, the City of Iola generally loans humane traps to individuals requiring the removal of nuisance wildlife.
 A Live Trap Loan Agreement is required by anyone requesting a trap.
-For Details, contact the Iola Code Enforcement office.
+For details, contact the Iola Code Enforcement office.

 Tips on Caring for Your Pets

 During hot summer months, it is important that pet owners provide adequate shelter from the heat.
 Any pet that spends time outdoors should be provided shade and ample fresh water to keep them cool and prevent overheating and dehydration.
 Do not leave your animal locked inside your vehicle.
 Even with the windows left open, temperatures inside your vehicle can become excessive enough to cause death to your animal.
 A proper diet is very important to your pet also.